 The basic widgets on this dashboard include total social sessions, historical social data, a breakdown of traffic by network and new visitors from social sites.
 Together, these metrics provide insight into brand awareness built through social media.

 Social Data Hubs shed light on where people are engaging, sharing and discussing your content on other sites.
-Unfortunately data hubs only connect to a few social networks, including Reddit, Google+ and MeetUp.
+Unfortunately data hubs only connect to a few social networks, including Reddit, Google+ and Meetup.
 They do not integrate with LinkedIn, Facebook or Twitter.

 Finally, this dashboard is tied to specific goals so you can measure conversions coming from social traffic.